-- 1. Establishment of medium and low-cost hotels (up to a three-star hotel) - 2.
-Establishment of 4 and 5 stars hotel - 3.
-Expansion or modernisation of existing hotels - 4.
-Establishment of tourism projects - Expansion or modernisation of tourism projects - Expansion of modernisation of coursin projects Establishment of recreational camps
+- 1. Establishment of medium and low-cost hotels (up to a three-star hotel)

+- 2. Establishment of 4 and 5 stars hotel

+- 3. Expansion or modernisation of existing hotels

+- 4. Establishment of tourism projects

+- 5. Expansion or modernisation of tourism projects

+- 6. Establishment of recreational camps

+- 7. Establishment of convention centres